Mental health at work – how to get back to work after taking time off

-Just as you would take time off for a broken leg to recover, from time to time this is also what we need to do for our mental health to get it back on track.
-Often people find it difficult to tell their employer that their absence is mental health related, but those that do report find that they are able to get the help that they need.
-A team of researchers at Kingston University, Loughborough University and Affinity Health at Work have developed a free-to-access toolkit to help employees and employers navigate the return to work process following a mental health sickness absence.
-If you are currently off work and would like advice about how to get back to work, this toolkit is for you (full details below).
+Just as you would take time off for a broken leg to recover, from time to time, this is also what we need to do for our mental health to get it back on track.
+Often, people find it difficult to tell their employer that their absence is mental health-related, but those who do report find that they can get the help they need.

 Here are some tips for ‘what to do’ initially if you are taking time off work:

-• Agree with your employer how you will keep in contact with one another during your absence.
-You can suggest how you want to be contacted during your sickness absence and who is your preferred contact person within the company (although this may not always be practical depending on the size of the company).
+- Agree with your employer on how you will keep in contact with one another during your absence.
+You can suggest how you want to be contacted during your sickness absence and who your preferred contact person is within the company (although this may not always be practical depending on the company’s size).

-• Importantly, take steps to help yourself get better.
+- Importantly, take steps to help yourself get better.
 What you need to do to restore your mental health may be unique to you, so think about what works for you and do more of it.
-The toolkit has lots of suggestions and practical advice to help you navigate your way back to work.
+The guides and toolkits at the end of this page have lots of suggestions and practical advice to help you navigate your way back to work.